Stand Up & Math · Teacher Answers

 Task 3aEstimate the mean from grouped data

-Justification: The 80 surveyed residents are the complete dataset being analysed — we are not using a sample to estimate a larger unknown population parameter.
-We treat the 80 values as the full population of interest, so we divide by \(n\).
+Justification: The 80 residents are the complete dataset being analysed — we treat them as the full population of interest, not a sample used to estimate a larger unknown parameter, so we divide by \(n\).

-Contextual interpretation: On average, a resident's nightly sleep deviates from the mean (\(\approx 7.5\) h) by about 1.38 hours.
-The researcher prefers \(\sigma\) over the range because \(\sigma\) incorporates every data value, not just the two extremes, making it a more stable and informative measure of spread.
+Contextual meaning: A resident's nightly sleep deviates from the mean (≈7.5 h) by about 1.38 hours on average.
+The researcher prefers \(\sigma\) over the range because \(\sigma\) uses every data value, making it a more stable measure of spread.

 Key teaching moment: Both \(\sigma_n\) and \(\sigma_{n-1}\) are defensible depending on framing.
-IB convention: unless told otherwise, the dataset is the population, so \(\sigma_n\) is expected.
-Credit students who argue for \(\sigma_{n-1}\) with a clear justification that the 80 people are a sample from a larger city population.
+IB convention: unless told otherwise, treat the dataset as the population.
+Credit students who argue for \(\sigma_{n-1}\) with a clear justification that the 80 people are a sample from the whole city.

 Task 3cOutlier boundaries